 Continuing east from Playa del Duque will take you to the popular beach at Playa de Fanabe.
 Walkers may also choose to carry on towards Costa Adeje, and beyond there to Los Cristianos, via Playa de las Americas and other local resorts and coastal spots.

-Coqueluche Beach Bar is the recommended spot by those in the know.
+Coqueluche Beach Bar (location) is the recommended spot by those in the know.
 It has a very laid-back atmosphere, and can be found on the black sandy beach between Costa Adeje and La Caleta.

 High quality food and drinks are available at Coqueluche, and it’s fun seeing the paragliders landing close by.
 If you want to spend time at a quieter, more family-friendly venue, this beach is the place to go.